Recording & Replay

 // Periodic auto-save without interrupting recording

-const snapshot = registry.getOperationLog();
+const snapshot = recorder.getOperationLog();

 autoSave({ gameState: engine.getState(), quantumLog: snapshot });